Jewish Public Library (Montreal): Collection

 The Jewish Public Library's collection of over 150,000 items is accessible online, including specialist collections in five languages.
-The Children’s Library offers programs and activities with more than 30,000 items for children up to 14 years of age.
+The Children's Library offers programs and activities with more than 30,000 items for children up to 14 years of age.
 The JPL is a full service lending and research library.
 75% of the collection is Judaica, 25% general interest and popular fiction.

 The collection itself is oriented towards both academic and popular readerships, the Judaica collection being akin to most university libraries' Judaic collections.
-Members of Montreal's Orthodox Jews also use the library for religious works.
+Members of Montreal's Orthodox Jewish community also use the library for religious works.
 The general collection attempts a diversity of popular and literary fiction, as well as an AV collection of first-run films on VHS and DVD, and audiobooks in Yiddish.
 The Yiddish Book Center has digitized many of these tapes and made them available on compact disc and free online in a joint project.
 The JPL's collections are primarily in English, French, Hebrew, Yiddish and Russian, with other languages comprising works in its special non-circulating collections.
 Special collections include: